-D. Probation Sentences
+D. Suspended Sentences with Probation

 This section summarizes information about suspended (i.e., probationary) sentences.
 Pursuant to G.S.
 20-179, a suspended sentence may be imposed in each of the six levels of DWI punishment if the sentence contains certain conditions of probation (e.g., special probation).
 For all punishment levels receiving a suspended sentence, the defendant must obtain a substance abuse assessment and complete any recommended treatment or education.
-Unless a judge determines that supervised probation is necessary, an offender who receives a suspended sentence for DWI and meets certain conditions must be placed on unsupervised probation.
+Unless a judge determines that supervised probation is necessary, an offender who receives a suspended sentence for DWI and meets certain conditions 10 must be placed on unsupervised probation.
 The precise length of a probation term for a DWI conviction is not prescribed by statute.
 The court may place a convicted offender on probation for a period not to exceed five years.
 11

-Probation was imposed for 19,997 DWI convictions in FY 2021 with a suspended sentence.
-Figure N summarizes the type of probation - supervised or unsupervised - for probation sentences.
-Overall, unsupervised probation was imposed for two-thirds (67%) of all probation sentences.
+Probation was imposed for all 19,997 DWI convictions in FY 2021 with a suspended sentence.
+Figure N summarizes the type of probation - supervised or unsupervised - for suspended sentences.
+Overall, two-thirds (67%) of offenders received unsupervised probation.
 Of those with probation, nearly all Aggravated Level 1 and Level 1 offenders (99% and 96% respectively) received supervised probation.
-Level 5 offenders accounted for over half of all probation sentences imposed (i.e.,
+Level 5 offenders